LaurentTrk/sublink/README.md

 Personal project for the [Chainlink Spring 22 Hackathon](https://chain.link/hackathon).

 > **Disclaimer**: This project is a hackathon project, and should be treated as is.
-It obviously cannot be used in production.
+It is obviously not ready to be used in any parachain, and is more like a proof of concept.
 ## Inspiration

 During my first [Chainlink Hackathon](https://devpost.com/software/ki-dot-a-substrate-based-blockchain-to-help-micro-funding) in 2020, I had to setup, debug and update the existing [ChainLink Polkadot bridge](https://github.com/smartcontractkit/chainlink-polkadot).